mandober/debrief.cs/401-software/program/stack.md

 The stack is very fast, and is where memory is allocated in Rust by default.
 But the allocation is local to a function call, and is limited in size.

 The heap, on the other hand, is slower, and is explicitly allocated by your program.
-But it’s effectively unlimited in size, and is globally accessible.
+But it's effectively unlimited in size, and is globally accessible.

 This meaning of heap, which allocates arbitrary-sized blocks of memory in arbitrary order, is quite different from the heap data structure.